NCT Europe 2018

 Multinational Trainings and Live Demonstrations

 CBRNe incidents increasingly require an international response, which is why the focus of the trainings was multinational and multidisciplinary cooperation.
 It was fascinating to see two teams from different backgrounds communicating through shared skill techniques serving as a common language.
 A big thank you must be extended to Hotzone Solutions and MAC 7 for developing and running the training scenarios, as well as to the sponsors that provided their technologies for first responders to experiment with.
-The successful execution of the trainings saw positive feedback from the first responders to join the trainings again and a shared eagerness in dealing with novel technologies different to those they work with at home.

 Alongside multinational trainings, and following the NCT tradition, NCT Europe 2018 also hosted daily live demonstrations under the direction of the Dutch Ministry of Defense in the fields of CBRN, C-IED and EOD.
 This year, the Dutch National Team Forensic Detection (LTFO), the Dutch National Institute for Public Health (RIVM), and the CBRN Response Unit (CBRN RE) also featured live displays and demonstrations with their latest novel equipment.
 It was the perfect opportunity to deepen the discussion about the growing CBRNe security and defense sector between industry representatives and delegates.

 NCT Europe welcomed a panel of very high-level speakers who led discussions on a variety of topics ranging from CBRNe to EOD topics.
 The conference stream was chaired by Brig.
 Gen. (ret.)
 William King, former Commander of the US Army 20th CBRNE Command.